HuPeng333/webpack-chrome-extension-dev-template/README.en.md

 > You can import `css` file in `content-script` modules!

 ## Run
-Run in `development` mode, it could auto hot update
+Run in `development` mode, it could auto hot update,but you may reload the extension in the browser!
+To solve this problem, see [Browser hot update](#hot-update)
 ```shell
 npm run dev
 ```